 I know the big free-for-alls like Elance and oDesk seem like the best way for an unproven freelancer to score a gig or two with little experience.
 But they’re really just an exercise in how low you’re willing to sell yourself for.
 Even the newbiest of newbs has to know that offering to line edit a 100-page ebook for $20 is doing themselves a disservice.

-I’ve unsubscribed from most of the job boards I used to follow—largely because none of the offers I got were worth my time, but also because seeing the bids people were putting in depressed the hell out of me.
-I want to send each low bidder a message that says, “Dude, why are you doing this to yourself?
+I’ve unsubscribed from all of the job boards I used to follow—largely because none of the offers I got were worth my time, but also because seeing the bids people were putting in depressed the hell out of me.
+I wanted to send each low bidder a message that said, “Dude, why are you doing this to yourself?
 I’ll pay you $20 to stop bidding on this crap.
 I implore you.
 Think of the children!”

 (I don’t know who exactly “the children” are in this case or how they come into all this, but I’m sure it doesn’t benefit them, at any rate.)